 There are two good ways to remove loose dust from models, brushes and compressed air.
 A dry, soft-haired brush works best for gently removing dust from a model without damaging delicate details.
 Brush lightly, working from top to bottom.
 Be particularly careful about details and electrical contacts.

 For getting into especially tight places, compressed air is a modeler's friend.
 You can use canned air cleaning products designed for electronics, or an airbrush.
 In addition to cutting costs, an airbrush allows you to regulate the pressure.
 Start low and work up.
 Air is a good alternative for getting the dust out of trucks, running gear and other areas with moving parts.

 For stuck-on dirt and grime, you're going to need more than just a dry brush.
 Use liquid cleaners very sparingly on models.
 Some chemicals can attack the paint, decals, even plastic.
-Museums generally use an extremely mild (1%) solution of soap and water to clean artifacts.
+Museums generally use an extremely mild (1 percent) solution of soap and water to clean artifacts.
 The same will work on models.

 Apply a mild soap wash with a cloth or towel that is slightly damp.
 Work slowly and cautiously until you find the pressure and moisture necessary to remove the dirt and only the dirt.

 Dust and grime on the car body may ruin a model's appearance, but the same dirt can destroy its operation if it coats the electrical contacts.
 Left unchecked long enough, dirt build-up on wheels can even cause a derailment.

 For normal cleaning, soaking a paper towel in liquid cleaner works well.
 Place the towel on a track and drag cars back and forth, pressing down lightly.
 For locomotives, clean one truck at a time, keeping the other truck off the towel on the tracks for electrical pick-up.
 To clean while you play, try some of these easy-to-make passive wheel cleaners.